coopersemantics/divorce/CONTRIBUTING.md

 The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize the first letter
+* do not capitalize the first letter
 * no dot (.) at the end

 Following the subject, a `Github` issue number must be added, e.g.,